-During 2017 the company purchased £2,700 (2016: £27,018) of consultancy services from Cranfield University, a company in which J E D Spittle has an interest.
+During 2018 the company purchased £nil (2017: £2,700) of consultancy services from Cranfield University, a company in which a Director has an interest.
 No amounts were outstanding at either year end.

 All transactions were undertaken on standard commercial terms.